Does it pay to own a small bookstore? It’s a bit like asking if it pays to be a poet.

 Seth Godin, The Domino Project

-My friend Linda runs a little used bookshop at the Zion center where my café is located.
-I often envy her that shop.
+My friend Linda runs a used bookstore at the Zion center where my café is located.
+I envy her that shop.

-Two slow weeks back-to-back at the cafe might have fed that envy.
-Maybe just a bit.
+Two slow weeks back-to-back at the cafe have fed that envy.

 Books can wait in ways that a plate of food cannot.
 Books won’t go bad if allowed to sit out overnight.
 You can stock a wide variety of books to accommodate differing tastes.
 Sampling is easy, and doesn’t require napkins or toothpicks or little plastic pill cups.